Content Map Terms

 Some of the medicines your doctor may prescribe include:

-• Aspirin and other antiplatelet medicines to prevent blood clots.
+• Aspirin or some other blood thinner to prevent blood clots.

 • Statins and other medicines to lower cholesterol.